How Does Alcohol Affect Anxiety?

 My diagnosis?
 A panic attack.

 As I became older, wine became my preferred elixir.
-One or two mellowed me out, but any more, I found only exacerbated my anxiety.
+One or two glasses mellowed me out, but any more than that I found only exacerbated my anxiety.
 What would start out as an attempt to unwind would leave me feeling worse.
 I was doing more harm than good, and it became clear there was a connection between my alcohol intake and my anxiety.

 The Effects of Alcohol Use

 But the more you drink, the more tolerant to its effects you’ll become.
-And when that happens, you’ll need more alcohol to reduce your stress.
-I call it, the vicious cycle of “more.”
+When that happens, you’ll need more alcohol to reduce your stress.
+I call it the vicious cycle of “more.”

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the initial effects of alcohol can be felt within 10 minutes of it entering the body.
-That relaxed feeling you get is due to a rise in your blood alcohol content (BAC).
-And as it rises, you’ll experience elated feelings.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the initial effects of alcohol can be felt within ten minutes of it entering the body.
+That relaxed feeling you get is due to a rise in your blood alcohol content (BAC) — and as it rises, you’ll experience elated feelings.
 But these feelings are temporary and often deceiving.
 Because the more your BAC goes up, the more impaired you’ll become.

-Slurred speech, difficulty with motor functions, memory issues, and reduction of inhibitions … These are all signs of alcohol intoxication.
+Slurred speech, difficulty with motor functions, memory issues, and reduction of inhibition…these are all signs of alcohol intoxication.
 And the more you drink, the more dangerous it is.

 Anxiety is a normal response when met with a problem or stressful situation.
-But when it is no longer temporary anxiety; when it manifests over long periods of time; when it’s periodic; and when it’s intense, it is known as an anxiety disorder.
-These disorders impede day-to-day tasks, they can affect anyone, and can reduce the quality of life and relationships.
+But when it is no longer temporary anxiety, when it manifests over long periods of time, when it’s periodic, and when it’s intense, it is known as an anxiety disorder.
+These disorders impede day-to-day tasks, can affect anyone, and can reduce the quality of life and relationships.